sagemath/trac_to_gh/Issue 1478.md

 # Issue 1478: M2 interface -- make it so large input gets read in from a file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1478

 Original creator: was